-Man charged in connection to 2019 overdose - Salisbury Post
+Man charged in connection to 2019 overdose death - Salisbury Post

-Man charged in connection to 2019 overdose
+Man charged in connection to 2019 overdose death

-SALISBURY – A Charlotte man received a felony charge in connection to a 2019 case in Rowan County.
+SALISBURY – A Charlotte man received a felony charge in connection to a 2019 overdose death in Rowan County.

 Bobby Joe Skidmore, 34 was charged Tuesday with felony possession with intent to manufacture, sell or deliver a schedule one controlled substance in connection to the incident two years ago.